Ted Robinson Jr. – Golf Course Architect

 At his newest project, Whistling Rock in South Korea, Robinson has created a scenic, 27-hole facility carved along the side of a mountain.
 While capturing the elements of the natural landscape’s dramatic rock formations, Robinson has infused 13 lakes, numerous streams and several breathtaking waterfalls.

-Early in 2015, Robinson relocated from California to the Pacific Northwest and now lives in Seattle, Washington.
+Early in 2015, Robinson relocated from California to the Pacific Northwest and now lives in Whitefish, Montana.
 He has three daughters, Kaitlin, Melissa and Jaramie.
 He is a member of the American Society of Golf Course Architects.

 To see a complete list of Ted Robinson Jr. Design Courses – Click here